 The question throws me a little.
 Of course I knew I…

 Wait… I was- I was in bed.
 Wasn’t I?
 No. I was at work.
 Done with work.
 Driving home?
-As I kept trying to remember, more parts of my flowed into my memory.
+As I kept trying to remember, more parts of my past flowed into my memory.

 “Don’t strain your brain on it, Mr. Rodriguez.
 The moments before are bound to be a little fuzzy,” he cautioned.